luckyjim/BROOT/README.md

 # BROOT presentation

-BROOT is a browser for [ROOT files](https://root.cern/manual/io), format defined and used by CERN collaboration.
+BROOT is a viewer / browser for [ROOT files](https://root.cern/manual/io), format defined and used by CERN collaboration.

 BROOT is an alternative to the [TBrowser tool](https://root.cern/manual/root_files/#root-object-browser)

-BROOT doesn't use the ROOT library but the IO-specific library [uproot](https://uproot.readthedocs.io/en/latest/).
+BROOT doesn't use the ROOT library but the IO-specific library [uproot](https://uproot.readthedocs.io/en/latest/), which allows for easy and lightweight installation.

 # BROOT GUI